ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 After trying out a Subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on `Fuji` Testnet.

-In this article, it is shown how to do the following on `Fuji` Testnet.
+In this article, it's shown how to do the following on `Fuji` Testnet.

 - Create a Subnet.
 - Deploy a virtual machine based on Subnet-EVM.